amanzi/amanzi/spack-repo/README.md

 present in your system.
 For instance, on Darwin, the module `openmpi/4.1.2-gcc_11.2.0` can be used to create the following spec

 ```
-packages:
 openmpi:
   externals:
     - spec: openmpi@4.1.2
       modules:
         - openmpi/4.1.2/gcc-11.2.0
 ```
-The line `packages:` above can be omitted if other specs are already present in the packages.yaml file.
+If your packages.yaml file was blank, then the line `packages:` has to be added above `openmpi:`.
+If other specs are already present in the packages.yaml file, then you can just add more at the bottom and omit the `packages:` line before the library name.

 Note that if you ran `spack external find` the above spec may have been added to the packages.yaml file and look like this